Goaleroper/Goaleroper-Todo-List-Application-in-Angular/README.md

 # ToDoListApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.
+This project was generated in [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Back-end isn't included but API is called using HTTP Services to add/remove tasks and lists.

 ## Code scaffolding